fenos/Notifynder/README.md

 **Second option**

-How second option if you don't want hardcode the id of the category you can update your row simply like so:
+On the second option, if you don't want hardcode the id of the category you can update your row simply like so:

 ~~~
 try